Latest radar evidence suggests Black Hawk in DC disaster was flying too high, but NTSB wants more proof

 Investigators piecing plane back together

-The recovery of the jet wreckage from the Potomac continues Wednesday as the possibility of sleet and snow returns to the Washington weather forecast.
-The NTSB says they have already removed most key pieces of the plane, including most major components of the wings as well as the tail and “significant portions of the forward cabin and cockpit.”
+Video footage showed crews removing large parts of the jet on Wednesday, including a portion of the plane’s fuselage with the name “American Eagle” on it.

+The wreckage was transferred, one piece at a time, from a barge to a flatbed truck parked only a couple of hundred feet from the airport’s main runway.

-Each section of the wreckage is carefully laid onto a barge and transported to a secure hangar where it will be pieced back together for examination.
-The recovery of the helicopter will not begin until the wreckage of the jet is removed from the water, the NTSB said.
+The recovery of the helicopter will begin after the wreckage of the jet is removed from the water, which is expected to be complete Thursday, Unified Command said.

 A preliminary report on the cause of the crash is expected within 30 days.
-A final report can take over a year, but the NTSB chair says they hope this investigation won’t take that long.
+A final report can take more than a year, but the NTSB chair says she hopes this investigation won’t take that long.

 “I would hope it would be much less than that,” Homendy said.

-Note: CORRECTION: An earlier version of this story incorrectly identified the previous deadliest aviation disaster in the US in 2001.
-It was American Airlines Flight 587.